Some posts contain compensated links. Please read this disclaimer for more info.

 Explore The UNESCO World Heritage-Listed Old Town, Kotor Town

 Surrounded by fortifications built by the Venetians, the Kotor Old Town dates from between the 12th and 14th centuries.
-This is a simply gorgeous historic town, characterized by numerous stone buildings and houses, several churches, winding alleys and stairways, and a backdrop of steep hillsides.
+This is a just gorgeous historic town, characterized by numerous stone buildings and houses, several churches, winding alleys and stairways, and a backdrop of steep hillsides.

 If you’re trying to figure out what to do in Kotor for a day, exploring the Old Town is it.
-You can spend several hours wandering this wonderful history-oozing maze.
+You can spend several hours wandering this incredible history-oozing maze.
 And if you’re up for it, you can follow that up with one of the two thigh-burning hikes below.

 Hike The Ladder Of Kotor, Kotor Town